Ivan Allen Jr.: Early life

 Ivan Earnest Allen Jr. was born in Atlanta on March 15, 1911, the only son of Ivan Allen Sr. (1876–1968) and Irene Beaumont Allen (1889–1972).
-His father Allen Sr. was co-founder of the Ivan Allen Company (1900), an office supply and furniture store that, by 1925, had about fifty employees and was one of Atlanta's best-known businesses.
-Allen Sr. was also a founding member of the Atlanta Rotary Club, served as president of the new Atlanta Convention Bureau (1913–1917), president of the Atlanta Chamber of Commerce (1917), two years as senator in the Georgia state legislature (1918–1919), and was the treasurer of the Georgia Democratic Party in 1936.
-In an effort to attract northern capital to Atlanta, Allen Sr. headed the Atlanta chamber's "Forward Atlanta" booster campaign (1926–1929), a strategy that would lure almost 700 new businesses to Atlanta and serve to influence Allen Jr.'s future as a businessman and civic leader.
+His father, Allen Sr., was co-founder of the Ivan Allen Company (1900), an office supply and furniture store that, by 1925, had about fifty employees and was one of Atlanta's best-known businesses.
+Allen Sr. was also a founding member of the Atlanta Rotary Club, served as president of the new Atlanta Convention Bureau (1913–1917), president of the Atlanta Chamber of Commerce (1917), served two years as a senator in the Georgia state legislature (1918–1919), and was the treasurer of the Georgia Democratic Party in 1936.
+In an effort to attract northern capital to Atlanta, Allen Sr. headed the Atlanta chamber's "Forward Atlanta" booster campaign (1926–1929), a strategy that lured almost 700 new businesses to Atlanta and helped influence Allen Jr.'s future as a businessman and civic leader.

-From an early age, Allen understood that his family was one of privilege.
-He began attending Boys High School in 1927, and was one of the few students to own a car.
+From an early age, Allen understood that his family was privileged.
+He began attending Boys High School in 1927 and was one of the few students to own a car.
 That same year, his father's name was published for the first time in the Social Cities Register, an annual list of elites in Richmond, Atlanta, Charleston, Savannah, and Augusta.
-He regularly attended the First Presbyterian Church of Atlanta with his parents, and would later serve as an elder for many years and an active member until his death.
+He regularly attended the First Presbyterian Church of Atlanta with his parents and would later serve as an elder for many years and remain an active member until his death.